kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

 Service to which it is applied.
 The BackendTLSPolicy and the Service must reside in the same namespace in order to prevent the complications involved with sharing trust across namespace boundaries.

+Additionally, implementations may use BackendTLSPolicy for specifying the TLS configuration of the connection from the Gateway to services not connected via HTTPRoute, and any other kind of backend, but this behavior is optional and may not be available on all implementations.

 All Gateway API Routes that point to a referenced Service should respect a configured BackendTLSPolicy.

 ## Spec

 The specification of a [BackendTLSPolicy][backendtlspolicy] consists of:

 - [TargetRefs][targetRefs] - Defines the targeted API object of the policy.
-Only Service is allowed.
 - [Validation][validation] - Defines the configuration for TLS, including hostname, CACertificateRefs, and WellKnownCACertificates.
 - [Hostname][hostname] - Defines the Server Name Indication (SNI) that the Gateway uses to connect to the backend.